vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/06_kAlAdhvaprakAshanam.md

 <details><summary>English</summary>

 The rudras, beginning with Daksa and ending with Pitāmahā, together with their śaktis are the superintending deities of the twelve signs of [the] zodiac. [^83]

+[^83]:

+    The twelve superintending deities, one for each month, are called rudras and named Dakṣa, Canda, Hara, Caṇdī, Pramatha, Bhima, Manmatha, Sakuni, Sumati, Nanda, Gopālaka, and Pitāmahā.
 </details>